Thank you for partnering with our office in promoting the career development of your student.

 - Career counseling focuses on enhancing one's awareness of his or her interests, personality, values and strengths and increasing their knowledge of occupational information.
 A career counselor facilitates the process, creating a focus on evaluating alternatives.

 How has job searching changed in the last 20 years?

 - The world of work has changed drastically.
 Individuals will not only have several jobs, but several careers over their working life.
 Along with the changes in the job market, there are new sources for job searching.
 Career Services keeps abreast of these changes.
 In workshops and individual sessions with students, our staff teaches new skills and adaptability to these changes.

 How do I encourage my student to take control of their career?

 - Highlight any of your family members and friends who are making a career transition.
 People in these circumstances are portraying personal growth and might serve as a role model.
 In addition, refer your student to Career Services to utilize our services.

 How do I share my experiences in the workforce?

 - Your stories about the workplace give context to the career planning skills being taught to students, though many things about career development and job searching have changed.
-The Career Development Center can offer students a formal understanding of career decision-making.
+Career Services can offer students a formal understanding of career decision-making.

 What is the role of internships and summer jobs in career decision-making?